5 (British TV channel): Criticism

+In 2005, Channel 5 launched a mailing campaign to promote CSI:NY; these mailed promos suggested a murderer was on the loose, whose victims had the same name as the recipient.
+197 people complained to the Advertising Standards Authority (ASA) that the campaign was distressing and not obviously a marketing tool.
+The ASA, who upheld the complaints, noted that it was the tenth most complained-about advertising campaign that year.

 In a 2022 Radio Times interview with Mark Lawson, Channel 5's director of programmes Ben Frow gave answers to some of the regular criticisms viewers had over the past few years about scheduling.
 First, Channel 5 is known for giving programmes numerous programme titles, with the listing in the Radio Times not matching the EPG or the actual programme title.
 Second, a six-part series can be launched in a regular slot and then be dropped from the schedule after a few weeks (with the third series of Rob Bell's Building the Impossible dropped after one episode and replaced in its 9 pm slot by the repackaged The Dalgliesh Mysteries).
 Frow apologised to all the Radio Times readers who were annoyed by these regular occurrences but explained that when listings go to press he does not know what the competition from other channels might be and so may have to retitle a programme to make it stand out on the EPG or temporarily remove that show from the schedule until there is a better place for it.
 For example, the programme Billion Dollar Holiday City which turned up in the Channel 5 schedule on 17 July 2022, before new episodes of the holiday series Bargain-Loving Brits by the Sea and The Cruise was a revised and retitled version of late-night programme Secret World of Las Vegas: 24/7 which originally was broadcast by the channel in 2019, and put into production as Vegas 24:7 by Viacom Studios UK (now VIS UK).